ucsf-wynton/wynton-website-hpc/docs/get-started/access-cluster.md

 If you get `Permission denied, please try again.` when you enter your password, make sure you use the correct Wynton username (case sensitive) and the correct password.

 <div class="alert alert-info" role="alert">
-It is possible to set up password-less authenatication via an public-private SSH key pair.
+It is possible to set up password-less authenatication via a public-private SSH key pair.
 For details, see the how-to page <a href="{{ 'howto/log-in-without-pwd.html' | relative_url }}">Log in without Password</a>.
 </div>